naca

 For older people who enter permanent care after 1 November 2025, fees and charges will vary depending on your personal circumstances.

-• From 1 November 2025, older people will have the option to nominate and register a 'Supporter’.
+• Older people now have the option to nominate and register a 'Supporter’.
 Registered Supporters can help residents understand, make, and communicate decisions about their care.
 This is intended to ensure older people can make their own decisions, and maintain control over their own lives, for longer.
 Click here to see more.

 • A Registered Supporter can be a trusted person chosen by the resident.
 This could be a family member, friend, or someone else significant in their life, as long as they are nominated and registered appropriately.